milofultz/tinybrainfans/wiki/Programming/ed.md

 ## Regular Expressions

+Regular expressions in ed follow the standard {{POSIX Regular Expressions|Regular Expressions (POSIX)}}, which have their own quirks.

 Command | Description
 --- | ----
 `/query` | Set current line to line of next instance of `query`